AlexMarriott/Flood-it/README.md

 # Flood It

-Flood it is a tile based game where the player must match all tiles on teh baord with the same colour.
+Flood it is a tile based game where the player must match all tiles on the board with the same colour.

-This application was created for my second year application programming unit using Andorid studo.
+This application was created for my second year application programming unit using Android studio.

-This is a Andorid based game written in Java.
+This is a Android based game written in Java.

 It makes uses of the of the "Flood Fill" algorithm to fill the select tiles on the board.